 Brennan opened the door and gestured towards the landing – ‘Let’s go’

 He knew now that Mary would be asking questions, awkward questions.
 He didn’t want her to know that he had any dependence on rats like Leyden.
 Pat Leyden had never been any good.
 He had watched him growing up and was surprised to see him sign up in the summer of ’15.
 He remembered Leyden going home on furlough and how he had stolen a barrel of porter from Malcolmson’s yard.
 It was a nonsensical crime but Leyden got a month in Sligo Jail and it prevented him leaving with the 6th Battalion for France.
-Leyden had the survival instinct of a sewer rat and he had avoided the big push and the German Machine Gunners.
+Leyden had the survival instinct of a sewer rat and he had avoided the big push and the bavarian machine Gunners.
 Brennan remembered talking to some of the boys at home.
 They said that Leyden had woken up all the men on Little Water Street to share the barrel of porter with.
 It only confirmed to him that Leyden had pulled a stunt.
+Now the rat was in his wake as they descended the six flights of steps and walked out onto Decatur Avenue.

 – Why did you come to my home Leyden?
 I told you not to, I told you Mary wasn’t to know.

 – I didn’t tell her anything’ I was freezing my socks off out here in the patrol car and you were late.
 You were supposed to be here at seven.
 I thought I might have missed you that’s all.
-C’mon you can tell her I just wanted to ask you a few questions about a fight on the train.
+C’mon you can tell her I just wanted to ask you a few questions about a fight in The Blackthorn.
 You’ll think up something.
 It’s not the first time you’ve told her a white lie.

 It was done before he knew it.
 His two clenched fists rested snugly underneath Leyden’s chin, the stiff uniform collar tightly twisted in his fingers.